Know the hazards that may occur where you live

 Flood

 Flooding generally happens along creeks and streams in Washington County, but may also occur in low-lying areas.
 Two weather events generate flooding in the county: a heavy rain event over a short period of time, especially when the ground is already very wet or frozen, and heavy rains over an extended period of time.
-Flood impacts include:
+Flooding impacts include:

 Earthquakes